5 Psychological Studies that Require a Second Look

 Kashdan, T.B., Gallagher, M.W., Silvia, P.J., Winterstein, B.P., Breen, W.E., Terhar, D., & Steger, M.F.
 (2009).
 The Curiosity and Exploration Inventory-II: Development, factor structure, and initial psychometrics.
 Journal of Research in Personality, 43, 987-998.

 Stop using the CEI!
 It was my first attempt at creating a personality scale and let's be honest, it is horrid.
-Use the CEI-II and let's view the first version as a nice stepping stone, a sloppy footnote that helped me create something to be proud of.
+We improved the assessment of curiosity with the CEI-II.
+Let's view the first version as a nice stepping stone, a sloppy footnote that helped me create something to be proud of.
+And then I realized that I was still ignoring a large portion of this thing called curiosity.
+It required 14 years of reading, thinking, and synthesizing after the publication of my Curiosity and Exploration Inventory that I finally nailed down the construct.
+I recently published a vastly improved measure that you can download here:

 Dr. Todd B. Kashdan is a public speaker, psychologist and professor of psychology at George Mason University.
-He authored Curious?
-Discover the Missing Ingredient to a Fulfilling Life and Designing Positive Psychology and most recently, Mindfulness, Acceptance, and Positive Psychology.
-His secret book with Robert-Biswas-Diener will be released with Hudson Press in December, 2014.
-If you're interested in speaking engagements or workshops, go to: toddkashdan.com
+If you're interested in learning about and downloading additional work, go to: toddkashdan.com